9 Tips for Preventing Fire in Your Home

 Article revised on 26 October 2018

-Did you know that many fires are caused by carelessness and negligence?
+Did you know that many fires are caused by carelessness and negligence,and that almost one third of residential fires in Quebec start in the kitchen?
 Here are a few simple steps you can take to better protect your family by reducing the risk of fire in your home.
 If you follow them, you may never have to face the human and material consequences of a fire, which include an increase in your home insurance premiums.

 1. Take precautions

 - Keep a portable ABC-rated fire extinguisher within reach, especially close to the stove and hazardous domestic products.
 Check periodically that it is in good working order.

 - Do appropriate home maintenance in the spring and the fall.

 - Install smoke detectors and carbon monoxide detectors to increase your chances of safely evacuating your home in the event of a fire.

 - Make sure you have detectors installed near the bedrooms.

 - Change the batteries and check that they are in good working order twice a year.
 Make a habit of doing this at the change to and from Daylight Savings Time in the spring and fall.